PaulDSheriff/WorkingXMLDotNet6/README.md

 # Paul's Pluralsight Course: Working with XML in .NET 6
 This repository holds the starting samples for the course "Working with XML in .NET 6"

+## Instructions
+Download the ZIP file and unzip